-- 1. Representatives of the organisations referred to in Article 281(2) appointed to decide in litigious cases and working under contracts of employment shall be released from their duties for a period of involvement in ruling in boards, while preserving the right to remuneration. - 11 Representatives of the organisations referred to in Article 281(2), who are involved in the works of boards and are unemployed, shall be eligible to compensation payable for the involvement in the works of boards. - 2.
-A minister responsible for public finance shall, in agreement with a minister responsible for labour affairs, determine, by way of regulation, the manner of determining the amount of compensation, referred to in paragraph (11). - 3.
-Representatives of the organisations referred to in Article 281(2), having their domicile outside the location of the Patent Office, shall be entitled to daily subsistence allowances and to reimbursement of expenses for travel and accommodation, on the conditions laid down in the provisions governing allowances and other dues for business travels in the country.
+- 1 Representatives appointed to decide in litigious cases and working under contracts of employment shall be released from their duties for a period of involvement in ruling in boards, while preserving the right to remuneration. - 2.
+Representatives who are involved in the works of boards and are unemployed, shall be eligible to compensation payable for the involvement in the works of boards. - 3.
+A minister responsible for public finance shall, upon consultation with a minister responsible for labour affairs, determine, by way of regulation, the manner of fixing the amount of compensation, referred to in paragraph (2), while taking into account, in particular, a nature of works done in the course of preparing and hearing cases. - 4.
+Representatives having their domicile outside the location of the Patent Office, shall be entitled to daily subsistence allowances and to reimbursement of expenses for travel and accommodation, on the conditions laid down in the provisions governing amounts and fixing allowances and other dues for business travels in the country, to which an employee of a state or autonomous agency supported from the state budget is entitled.

-Title IX.
-Enforcement of Claims in Civil Law Procedure →
+Title IX Enforcement of Claims in Civil Law Procedure

-Part I. Common Provisions →
+Part I Common Provisions